opennetworkinglab/onos-p4-tutorial/EXERCISE-3.md

 #### LPM IPv6 routing table

-The main table for this exercise will be an L3 table that matches on destination IPv6 address.
-You should create a table that performs the longest prefix match on the destination address and performs the required packet transformations.
+The main table for this exercise will be an L3 table that matches on the destination IPv6 address.
+You should create a table that performs longest prefix match (LPM) on the destination address and performs the required packet transformations.

 The action is not defined in this exercise as it was for Exercise 2.
 This action
 should:

-1. Update the source Ethernet address to `myStationMac` (passed as an action argument);
+1. Replace the source Ethernet address with the destination one, expected to be `myStationMac`(see next section on "My Station" table);
 2. Set the destination Ethernet to the next hop's address (passed as an action argument);
 3. Decrement the IPv6 `hop_limit`.

 This L3 table and action should provide a mapping between a given IPv6 prefix and a next hop MAC address.
-In our solution (and hence in the PTF starter code and ONOS app), we re-use the L2 table defined in the previous exercise to provide a mapping between the next hop MAC address and an output port.
+In our solution (and hence in the PTF starter code and ONOS app), we re-use the L2 table defined in Exercise 2 to provide a mapping between the next hop MAC address and an output port.
 If you want to apply the same solution, make sure to call the L3 table before the L2 one in the `apply` block.

 Moreover, we will want to drop the packet when the IPv6 hop limit reaches 0.
-This can be accomplished by inserting logic in the `apply` that inspects the field after applying your L3 table.
+This can be accomplished by inserting logic in the `apply` block that inspects the field after applying your L3 table.

 At this point, your pipeline should properly match, transform, and forward IPv6 packets.

 **Note:** For simplicity, we are using a global routing table.
-If you would like to segment your routing table in virtual ones (i.e. using a VRF ID), you can tackle this as extra credit.
+If you would like to segment your routing table in virtual ones (i.e. using a VRF ID), you can tackle this as an extra credit.

 #### "My Station" table

-You may realize that at this point that the switch will perform IPv6 routing indiscriminately, which is technically incorrect.
+You may realize that at this point the switch will perform IPv6 routing indiscriminately, which is technically incorrect.
 The switch should only route Ethernet frames that are destined for the router's Ethernet address (`myStationMac`).